-Salaries and benefits - The increase was mainly due to the addition of three staff.
-In the comparative period, the Company received a payroll subsidy in the amount of \$22,580 from the National Research Council of Canada's Industrial Research Assistance Program.
+Salaries and benefits - The year-to-date increase was mainly due to the addition of three staff.
+In the comparative year, the Company received a payroll subsidy in the amount of \$22,580 from the National Research Council of Canada's Industrial Research Assistance Program.